Plant Sterols for Skin: Biomimetic Repair for Sagging Skin & Dehydration

 Is Argan oil high in beta-sitosterol?

-Yes, Argan oil contains significant levels of beta-sitosterol, campesterol, and stigmasterol, which are the primary phytosterols responsible for skin repair and anti-inflammatory benefits.
+Yes, Argan oil contains significant levels of beta-sitosterol along with other phytosterols like campesterol and stigmasterol, which support skin repair and anti-inflammatory activity.

 Can phytosterols help with an itchy scalp?